494-kiyo/RISC-Computer-in-Verilog/README.md

 - ALU
   - Two inputs: A and B (A needs to be stored in a temporary 32-bit register Y since only one can be handled at a time)
   - One output: C
+  - 64-bit Z register that holds the result of a multiplication (product) or a division (remainder in the higher byte and quotient in the lower byte) before loading it into HI and LO registers
+  - Memory Address Register (MAR): holds an address
+  - Memory Data Register (MDR): holds data that was fetched or to be fetched
+  - Select and Encode Logic signals: transfer contents from the bus or to the bus
-  -
+  - CON FF for branching
+  - 32-bit registers In.Port and Out.Port

 #### Terminologies
-SRC (System Resource Controller): It is used to manage resources for memory allocation, task scheduling, power management, and peripheral device control.
+System Resource Controller (SRC): It is used to manage resources for memory allocation, task scheduling, power management, and peripheral device control.
 The difference between an SRC and a processor is that a processor's main role is to execute instructions.
 An SRC can be incorporated into a processor.